EFTEC/BladeOne/README.md

 Or change you folder according to your installation.

-And you can set the syntax as follow:
+And you can set the syntax as follows:

 * **-templatepath** <templatepath> (optional) the template-path.
   * Example: '/folder/views' or 'views' (relative)
 * **-compilepath** <compilepath>  (optional) the compile-path.
   * Example: '/folder/compiles or 'compiles' (relative)
-* **-clearcompile** It deletes the content of the compile path
+* **-clearcompile** It deletes the content of the compile-path
 * **-check** It checks the library

-Clear the compile folder
+Clear the compile-folder

 ```shell
 php vendor/lib/eftec/bladeone/lib/BladeOne.php -clearcompile